-Same as -a, unless -d is used.
+-dis used.
 Then any unreachable objects in a previous pack become loose, unpacked objects, instead of being left in the old pack.
 Unreachable objects are never intentionally added to a pack, even when repacking.
 This option prevents unreachable objects from being immediately deleted by way of being left in the old pack and then removed.
 Instead, the loose unreachable objects will be pruned according to normal expiry rules with the next git gc invocation.
-See git-gc(1).
+See git-gc.

 After packing, if the newly created packs make some existing packs redundant, remove the redundant packs.
 Also run git prune-packed to remove redundant loose object files.